 Nowadays I find myself heading to my Dad’s restaurant a little less frequently, but at least when I can’t make it out there during the week I can get some pretty darn good pizza right at home utilizing my ever-giving sourdough starter.
 It seems lately I always have one or two dough balls ready and waiting in my fridge for that impromptu “let’s do pizza tonight”, and you’d be surprised at how often that does pop up.
 Also, who says it’s a bad thing to have homemade sourdough pizza at home during the week and then head to the restaurant for more pizza on the weekend?
 I love that idea.

-As I mentioned earlier I hope to push the whole grain percentage (and fresh milled flour percentage) with future bakes and I’ll be sure to post about that as I experiment.
+As I mentioned earlier I hope to push the whole grain percentage (check out my more whole-grain sourdough pizza dough next!) with future bakes and I’ll be sure to post about that as I experiment.
 But a nice thing with this formula is there is a little wiggle room for playing with whole grains built right in: just swap out that 10% for whatever you might have on hand to experiment with.
 This formula really is a versatile and flexible one that can be retarded in the fridge for extended periods if necessary, and I enjoy the light and airy crust it produces with little to no sourness.

 Whew, that was a hefty post!
-Lots of process photos, pizza photos and comments on how I’ve been honing my pizza making skills at home.
-I hope you do not feel overwhelmed by the length of this post, but rather, come away feeling like you have a single place to come back to for all the tiny details that sometimes get lost with making pizza at home.
-As always if there’s anything more you’d like to see here, or have questions about, leave a comment at the end!
+Lots of process photos, pizza photos, and comments on how I’ve been honing my sourdough pizza dough making skills at home.
+I hope you do not feel overwhelmed by the length of this post, but rather, come away feeling like you have a single place to go back to for all the tiny details that sometimes get lost with making pizza at home.
+As always, if there’s anything more you’d like to see here, or have questions about, leave a comment at the end!